RamSailopal/Doc-Scan/README.md

 Where **testref** is the reference to be translated into a QR code.

+Once the document is filled and scanned, the resulting jpeg is then used to output text using the script **pdfscan/scan.py**

 # Demonstration

 This demonstration takes the following jpg: